Essential Food Photography Tips for Props & Lighting

 I wanted to take some time to share with you some of my tips on capturing the perfect food photography.
 Whether you’re a food blogger already, an aspiring one or just someone looking for a new hobby, these essential food photography tips for props and lighting will set you off on the right foot.
 Because I truly believe that props and lighting either make or break a photo.

-Must-have props for every kitchen
+Must-have food photography props for every kitchen

-Props can really take a photo of food to the next level.
+Props for food photography can really take a photo of food to the next level.
 Without props, you’ll just have just a dish of food on a table, and that doesn’t sound very fun, visually appealing, or provide any texture to the photo.
 Props can take your food photo from amateur to professional real quick.

 1-2 rustic, fun cutting boards: